Menu Sluiten

 In the Netherlands, she chairs the board of the Thami Mnyele Foundation Residency Award.
 For over nearly 35 years, this foundation has provided residency awards to artists from Africa and its Diaspora in Amsterdam.

-On the moment she is writing a PHD.
-She has been invited by Robert Gordon University Scotland, Gray’s School of Art, to pursue a PhD by Public Output with the topic of “ Thami Mnyele Foundation artist in residency , with focus on the Artist Residencies in Africa. ”
+Currently she has been invited by Robert Gordon University Scotland, Gray’s School of Art, to pursue a PhD by Public Output with the topic of “ Thami Mnyele Foundation Artist-in-residency , for artist from Africa and Diaspora.”

 latest activities